 - You can also produce gear teeth on a shaper machine.

-- With some modern types of Shaper Machine, you can also produce contoured surfaces.
+- With some modern types of Shapers, you can also produce contoured surfaces.

 Different Types of Shaper Machine